ArseneSapi/Mexico-Sales-Toys-Projects/README.md

 ## product_cost and product_price should be INT or decimal rather than TEXT
 ## Correction
-## Those two columns content '$' sign, So we need to remove this sign, otherwise conversion into DECIMAL or INT will faill
+## Those two columns content '$' sign, So we need to remove this sign, otherwise conversion into DECIMAL or INT will fail
 ## Remove '$' sign by remplacing it with space

 UPDATE  products